Neurofeedback for ADD/ADHD

 Understanding how the treatment works is one means of knowing how the treatment can work for you.
-However, it is also important to understand there are also other treatments, that when combined with Neurofeedback can potentially improve or enhance the results of this type of therapy.
-Dietary aspects, other types of therapy such as Interactive Metronome Therapy, dietary modification and even Spinal Adjustments can all come together to help with managing ADD and ADHD.
+However, it is also important to understand there are also other methods, that when combined with neurofeedback can potentially improve or enhance the results of this type of therapy.
+Dietary aspects, other types of therapy such as Interactive Metronome Therapy, dietary modification, and even Spinal Adjustments can all come together to help with managing ADD and ADHD.

 Always remember one of my mantras., “The more you know about how your body works, the better you can take care of yourself.”